-The CSC hosts inspiring exhibitions of work from its own collections and by leading artist-makers, lectures, symposiums and open days.
-We foster scholarship and writing about modern and contemporary craft and publish new books and monographs.
+The CSC hosts inspiring exhibitions of work from its own collections and by leading artist-makers (approximately 4 exhibitions per year).
+We also support scholarship and debate about craft through our lectures, symposiums and open days and the publication of books about modern and contemporary craft.

 Find out more about the projects, exhibitions and events